-To have this trading panel activated for your Sierra Chart account, request this through an Account Support Ticket.
+By default this web-based trading panel is enabled for all Sierra Chart accounts.
+To have it deactivated for your Sierra Chart account, request this through an Account Support Ticket.

 Snapshot market data support is expected to be added in July 2020.
 The data support will be for both real-time and delayed data.
 You can choose to use delayed data if you are using the real-time data within Sierra Chart and market data rules prohibit you from accessing the real-time data in another application.

 The web-based trading panel can be logged into at the same time while Sierra Chart is connected to the same service.
 You can connect to it as many times as you require from as many devices as you require.
 There are no restrictions.